Multi Factor Authentication

 A simple means of bolstering your IT security

 Multi Factor Authentication (MFA)

-Multi factor authentication also known as MFA, is essentially a second layer of authentication to access an account.
-This could be something you have, something you are or something you know.
+Multi Factor Authentication, also known as MFA, is essentially a second layer of authentication to access an account.
+This could be information about something you have, something you are or something you know.

 What if your server gets hacked and someone gets your password?
 Or you’re tricked into handing over your password through a form of social engineering or a phishing site?
 Even if your password does become compromised, you’re still protected.
 Cyber criminals cannot access your account without the second form of authentication.

 See how Multi Factor Authentication can help make your business more secure